-- -AprintAllQualifiers: print all type qualifiers, including qualifiers like @Unqualified which are usually not shown.
-(Use the @InvisibleQualifier meta-annotation on a qualifier to hide it.) - -AprintVerboseGenerics: print more information about type parameters and wildcards when they appear in warning messages.
-This produces a subset of the information than -AprintAllQualifiers does. - -Adetailedmsgtext: Output error/warning messages in a stylized format that is easy for tools to parse.
+- -AprintAllQualifiers: print all type qualifiers, including qualifiers meta-annotated with @InvisibleQualifier, which are usually not shown. - -AprintVerboseGenerics: print more information about type parameters and wildcards when they appear in warning messages.
+Supplying this also implies -AprintAllQualifiers. - -Adetailedmsgtext: Output error/warning messages in a stylized format that is easy for tools to parse.
 This is useful for tools that run the Checker Framework and parse its output, such as IDE plugins.
-See the source code of SourceChecker.java for details about the format. - -AprintErrorStack: print a stack trace whenever an internal Checker Framework error occurs. - -Anomsgtext: use message keys (such as "type.invalid") rather than full message text when reporting errors or warnings.
-This is used by the Checker Framework's own tests, so they do not need to be changed if the English message is updated.
+See the source code of SourceChecker.java for details about the format. - -Anomsgtext: use message keys (such as "type.invalid") rather than full message text when reporting errors or warnings.
+This is used by the Checker Framework's own tests, so they do not need to be changed if the English message is updated. - -AnoPrintErrorStack: don't print a stack trace when an internal Checker Framework error occurs.
+Setting this option is rare.
+You should only do it if you have discovered a bug in a checker, you have already reported the bug, and you want to continue using the checker on a large codebase without being inundated in stack traces.